 "Four Horsemen" would see release as a graphic novel series, thanks to the unrelenting efforts of Michael Mendheim.
 The comic was written by Mendheim, with art done by Simon Bisley.

 In November of 2009, Vignocchi would leave Chicago and move to Los Angeles to take a job as a Development Director for Disney Interactive.
 Vignocchi was the key publishing contact for Disney's Vancouver-based Propaganda Games, helping manage development of Tron: Evolution and Pirates Of The Caribbean: Armada of the Damned.
-It was there that he would meet longtime friend Alex Peters, the game director for the Armada of the Damned video game.

 After a large corporate restructuring at Disney Interactive, Propaganda Games was shuttered due to the division refocusing development to mobile/social.
 Vignocchi would soon be contacted by John Blackburn, VP/GM of Avalanche Software in Salt Lake City (also owned by Disney Interactive) to be the publishing-side producer for the Salt Lake based studio.
 Blackburn came across Vignocchi via his studio's lead designer, who had worked previously with Vignocchi on NBA Ballers while at Midway Games.